em92/omar.yt/src/omar.yt/posts/An introduction to syntax.cr.md

 HTML is similarly seldom found in a format that can be described strictly in BNF.

-The core library, [marpa](https://github.com/omarroth/marpa), does provide tools for handling these kinds of languages, however this functionality has not yet been implemented into the syntax highlighter.
+The core library, [marpa](https://github.com/omarroth/marpa), does provide tools for handling these kinds of languages, however this functionality is not yet supported in syntax.cr.

 ## Conclusion